oslabs-beta/NextLevel/README.md

 - Enhanced security through change password and email functionality/profile page
 - A dark mode and light mode feature to reduce eye strain.
 - A completed forgot password and remember me functionality. /additional customizations via a settings page
+- Fix CLS gauge so that the marker is at the correct position.

 ## Contributors